 Rossland, British Columbia

 Located at B.C.’s RED Mountain Resort on Canada’s famous Powder Highway, The Josie is a ski-in/ski-out boutique hotel with adventure in its DNA.
 If you thrive on a full itinerary, let the concierge plan your alpine skiing, snowshoeing and fat biking in the nearly eight metres of annual snowfall.
 If rest and relaxation are more your speed, cozy up in the cedar-barrel saunas with views of the mountain, book a chakra-balancing massage on a heated sand table or sip a cocktail at The Velvet Restaurant and Lounge.
-When you book three nights at this winter resort for the 2021/2022 season, you’ll get the fourth night free (or two free nights when you book five!).

-Discover five more hidden gems across B.C.
+Discover more hidden gems in B.C.

 Photo: Fairmont Chateau Lake Louise